 *Try turning off the radio, mobile or device and just absorb being in the moment.

 *Try 2 minutes silence each day, which is thought to be more calming than listening to relaxing music.
-This could be enjoying a cup of coffee outside in a park or garden.
+This could be enjoying being outdoors in a park or garden.

 *Try introducing a relaxation or meditation practice.
 There are a whole variety of different practices available and for details see the Gethelp website at www.getselfhelp.co.uk.
 Alternatively you could enrol on a meditation course, a retreat or try an hour’s silence at a local Quaker meeting (these are open to people of faith and non-faith).

-*Take time to stop and notice the natural world around you such as listening to the birdsong, the trickle of water or smell of the great outdoors.
+*Take time to stop and notice the natural world around you such as listening to the birdsong, the trickle of water or the earthy smell of the great outdoors.